A Cure for Virtual Insanity: A Vendor-Neutral Introduction to Virtualization Without the Hype.

 The support status of virtualized environments can be a source of confusion for many people.
 This is mostly because of mis-information that has been published over the last few years.

-Currently, Oracle supports many of their products in virtualized environments provided by VMware and Oracle VM.
+For a long time, Oracle have supported many of their products in virtualized environments provided by VMware and Oracle VM.
 This includes the database, applications servers and even RAC installations.
+In June 2013 they extended this support to Hyper-V and Windows Azure.

 What's All This About Virtual Insanity?